 Friday, December 17th @ 8:00 PM

-Michigan Opera Theater soprano, Angela Theis, and University of Michigan SMTD professor and pianist, Timothy Cheek, return to Kerrytown Concert House for an uplifting and beautiful concert highlighting the spirit of the holiday season!
-The program will include classical Christmas favorites such as “O Holy Night”, “Gesu Bambino”, and more.
+Soprano Angela Theis (Michigan Opera Theater, Eugene Opera, Utah Opera) and pianist Timothy Cheek (University of Michigan SMTD professor), return to Kerrytown Concert House for an uplifting and beautiful concert highlighting the spirit of the holiday season!
+Longtime collaborators (featured by ProMusica LIVE and Orchestra SONO), this duo will present a moving and inspirational classical holiday program that will include Christmas favorites such as “O Holy Night,” “Gesu Bambino,” and more.

 COVID-19 Safety Policy for Indoor Concerts